-The Council is now in the second year of a five-year partnership agreement with Agilisys Ltd for the provision of IT services to the Council.
-This agreement has enabled the Council to reduce the annual costs of ICT services, and it will also allow the Council to benefit from the innovation and best practice which Agilisys has implemented for other local authorities.
+The Council is now in the third year of a five-year contract with Agilisys Ltd for the provision of IT services to the Council.
+This agreement has enabled the Council to reduce the annual costs of IT services, and it will also allow the Council to benefit from the innovation and best practice which Agilisys has implemented for other local authorities.

-Sefton Council has implemented an ambitious ICT Transformation Programme, which has seen the deployment of new and upgraded end user devices to officers, the introduction of collaboration software such as Office 365, SharePoint and Skype for Business, and the initial migration of a number of systems and data to cloud hosting.
-This programme supports the Council's plans for agile working, and the reduction and rationalisation of the Council's office accommodation.
+Sefton Council has completed an ambitious IT Transformation Programme, which has seen the deployment of new and upgraded end user devices to officers, the introduction of collaboration software such as Office 365, SharePoint and Microsoft Teams.